iLikeLemonR/Weblyn/README.md

 ## 📌 Overview

-**Weblyn** project is a project that includes shell script (`.sh`) designed to automate the installation and setup of a Linux-based server.
-It provides a secure, web-based dashboard for managing the server, monitoring system performance, and accessing essential functionalities.
+**Weblyn** is a project that includes a shell script (`.sh`) designed to automate the installation and setup of a Linux-based server.
+It provides a secure, web-based dashboard for managing the server, monitoring system performance, and accessing all essential functionalities.

 ✅ **Supported Distributions:** This script is designed to work on Debian-based Linux distributions, including:
   - Ubuntu